TomGB/BeHappy/README.md

 current_data:
   stores all the info about the currently selected date

-selected_date:
+// no long used: selected_date:
   The date that is currently being shown in the home_page

 config_object:
-  Contains the defaults for each of the catagories such as diet, people, work, activities
+  Contains the defaults for each of the categories such as diet, people, work, activities